vezzolter/DSA/Algorithms/Sorting/CountingSort/CountingSort.md

 ## Design Decisions
 To prioritize simplicity and emphasize algorithm itself, several design decisions were made:
+- Opting to regular scheme, the prefix-sum you can find in [Radix Sort](https://github.com/vezzolter/DSA/tree/counting-sort/Algorithms/Sorting/RadixSort).
 - Utilizing an array of positive integers as a collection.
 - Exclusively implementing sorting in ascending order.
 - Omitting certain optimizations to the algorithm.

 ## Complete Implementation